ricosjp/monolish/doc/monolish_intro.md

 users cannot anticipate this allocation.

 In monolish, we do not implement functions that allocate memory in a way that is not intuitively expected by the user.

+### 5. Does not take care of memory release

+All classes of monolish are based on RAII (Resource Acquisition Is Initialization). monolish does not require the user to take care of memory allocation and deallocation through various constructors and destructors.